 Emmy Niinimaki

 “I believe deeply in the positive impact that camp can have on the lives of children, families and staff.
-Feeling like you belong and being valued for your true self are maybe the most important ingredients to being fulfilled, and are quickly becoming harder to find in this world.
+Feeling like you belong and being valued for your true self, as well as feeling connected with nature, are maybe the most important ingredients to being fulfilled, and are quickly becoming harder to find in this world.
 I found this at camp myself, and I’ve witnessed others finding this belonging at camp over and over again.
 I love being a part of it.
 I want my work to mean something and I can’t think of a better place than camp to accomplish that goal.”

 Emmy is responsible for ensuring Camp’s smooth operation – not only what occurs during the camp day, which is a huge task – but all the things that occur before and after the camp day and before and after each camp season.